 These days we are spoilt for choice in the supermarkets and fine food shops as regards party food and drinks but there is something very satisfying about putting up fayre which you have made yourself.
-Why not make this year the start of your own annual festive party tradition? – I promise you anyone can do this and there is just something wonderful about filling your house with the sound of clinking glasses and the chatter of guests.
+Why not make this year the start of your own annual festive party tradition? – I promise you anyone can do this and it is the most wonderful feeling filling your house with the sound of clinking glasses and the chatter and laughter of guests.

 Start small with maybe 8 – 10 neighbours or friends and I guarantee as your confidence grows over the years then so will your guest list 🙂

 Here I have put together a post about making your own mince pies and mulled wine but if you are only a beginner then maybe just stick to making one or the other this year or better still, if you are a couple then share the task of one making the mulled wine with the other doing the pies!!

 Mince pies are so simple and if you can master the craft of pastry making then half the battle is won!
 I used to buy good quality mincemeat for mine but for the past couple of years have been making my own.
 My current favourite is a Mary Berry Recipe and I have to say it’s delicious.
 From the first Mincemeat recipe below, you will make approx 36 pies (around 24 with Recipe 2) which will be enough to see you through your drinks party and also leave some to have over the remainder of the Christmas holidays.

 Note: If you don’t need to use all of your mincemeat at Christmas then you can store it in sterilised jars (in the same way as jam) to use in January or February and it is lovely mixed with Bramley apples in apple crumble.